George Mason University

 Mail drop: CS Dept, 4301 Engineering Building

 Office hours Mondays 14:00 to 16:00; also by appointment any mutually convenient time

 TA Office hours: 14:00-15:30 Monday and 1330-15:00 Thursday

 TA email: email@example.com

 Data communications and networking protocols, with study organized to follow layers of Internet Protocol Suite (TCP/IP family of protocols).
 Topics include role of various media and software components, local and wide area network protocols, network performance, and emerging advanced commercial technologies.

 * Larry Peterson and Bruce Davie, Computer Networks, A Systems Approach, 5th Edition, Morgan-Kaufmann

-* Pullen, Understanding Internet Protocols, Wiley, 2000 (out of print; available online to CS455 students) NOTE: This reference is being revised; updates will be posted before they are needed for the course project
+* Pullen, Understanding Internet Protocols, Wiley, 2000 (out of print; available online to CS555 students)

 Stallings, Data and Computer Networks 9th Ed.
 Prentice-Hall, 2010 (older editions also useful)